 The Route:

 The trailhead has a massive sign, possibly visible from space.
 Walk up the stairs to a bunch of information signs and some sort of amphitheater.
 The trail takes off to the right, along the property lines of several homes.
 Soon you are out of the development and heading toward a pass on the ridgeline.
-Novice tourists will be gasping at this point but the ridge comes rather quickly.
-Once on the ridge, it's only a short walk left to the summit monument.
+Tourists will be gasping at this point but the ridge comes rather quickly.
+Once on the ridge, it is only a short walk left to the summit monument.
 On top are benches and a few things to read.

 Access: